srm985/axure-redline-tool/README.md

 ## Building Modified Plugin

-If you've made changes and would like to build a new version of the plugin, run the following commands and both plugin.htm and plugin.min.htm will be updated.
+If you've made changes and would like to build a new version of the plugin, run the following commands and plugin.txt will be updated.

 ```sh
 $ cd /axure-redline-tool/